Venezuelan Criollo horse: Temperament, care and selection

-The Venezuelan Criollo is reputed to be very sober, requiring little food intake.
-They are well adapted to the climatic conditions of their region.
-Reputedly calm in character, they are responsive when called upon.
-Thanks to its selection for stock with livestock, it has inherited great endurance.
-Hematological alterations are considered to be one of the main unfavorable factors for horse breeding on the Venezuelan plains.
+The Venezuelan Criollo is noted for its hardiness and low feed requirements.
+It is well adapted to the climatic conditions of the Llanos and is generally calm yet responsive when ridden.
+Selection for livestock work has contributed to the breed’s endurance.
+Hematological disorders and parasitic infestations are considered major challenges for horse breeding in the region.
 A parasitological study carried out on two Venezuelan ranches shows that infestations with Trypanosoma evansi (7.3%), Babesia equi (1.4%) and Anaplasma phagocytophilum (32.9%) are possible, and are responsible for significant losses in farm horses.

 Genetics

-The Venezuelan Criollo has excellent genetic diversity.
-All South American horse breeds seem to belong to the same gene cluster, noted "h", which is notably the case in this breed, this cluster also being common to Iberian horses and Sorraia.
-Several particularly rare alleles, although not very frequent, were detected in the 214 Venezuelan Criollo horses analyzed for the purposes of the study by E. G. Cothran and his team in 2011.
-The Venezuelan Criollo is genetically very close to the Chilote and the Colombian Paso Fino, and is also genetically close to the Puerto Rican Paso Fino.
-The greater closeness to these three breeds compared to other South American Criollo is consistent with the breed's history, with the main ancestors of the Venezuelan Criollo coming from the Caribbean.
+The Venezuelan Criollo exhibits substantial genetic diversity.
+Like all South American Criollo breeds, it belongs to a gene cluster known as "h", which is also found in Iberian horses and the Sorraia.
+A study of 214 Venezuelan Criollo horses identified several rare alleles, though these occurred at low frequencies.
+Genetically, the breed is closely related to the Chilote and Colombian Paso Fino, as well as the Puerto Rican Paso Fino, reflecting its Caribbean origins.

-The Venezuelan Criollo was the subject of a study to determine the presence of the DMRT3 gene mutation responsible for extra gaits: the study of 21 subjects failed to detect the presence of this mutation in 16.7% of the horses tested, and the existence of horses with extra gaits was confirmed among the breed.
+The breed has also been studied for the presence of the DMRT3 gene mutation associated with gaited horses.
+In a sample of 21 individuals, the mutation was absent in 16.7% of the horses, confirming that some Venezuelan Criollo horses are capable of additional gaits.

 Usage

 Venezuelan Criollos mounted for cattle work.

 The Venezuelan Criollo is an essential partner for farm and ranch work.
 There is a difference in use according to sex: the horses put to work are very generally the males, while the females are put to breeding.
 These horses are mainly used as mounts for transporting people and goods in rural Venezuela.
 In particular, they are used for work riding with livestock.
 This use is predominant on Venezuela's large cattle farms.
 These horses help the Llaneros to stimulate, fetch and capture cattle destined for meat production in the country.

-These horses also make good touring horses.
-Cross-breeding with other breeds is rare, as the horses resulting from such cross-breeding are generally less adaptable to the climatic conditions of the Llanos.
+The breed is also regarded as suitable for trail riding and other riding activities.
+Cross‑breeding with other horse breeds is uncommon, as hybrids are generally regarded as less well adapted to the climatic and environmental conditions of the Venezuelan Llanos.